ecoBela/static_dynamic_testing_task_for_PDA/part_1_docs/testing_task_1.md

-  dif highest_card(self, card1 card2): #def keyword required for creating a function is missing here if card1.value > card2.value:
+  dif highest_card(self, card1 card2): #def keyword required for creating a function is missing here if card1.value > card2.value: #'self' is missing
     return card #typo, should be card1, not card
   else:
     return card2

-def cards_total(self, cards):
-  total
-  for card in cards:
+def cards_total(self, cards): #could the lack of indentation here throw up an error? total #this line seems incomplete, should it be total=0 ? for card in cards: #should be self.cards
     total += card.value
     return "You have a total of" + total